scoder2022/leave-management-test/README.md

 ## Bonus Features Added

 -   📧 Email notifications on status update
+    (Implemented using Laravel Notifications.
+You can test emails using Mailtrap or switch to the `log` driver to view emails in `storage/logs/laravel.log`.)
 -   📊 Charts showing leaves per month and type (Chart.js)
 -   📄 Export leave data to CSV using native `fputcsv()`